k3s-io/docs/docs/cli/token.md

 ## Token Format

-K3s tokens can be specified in either long or short format.
-The long format is preferred, as it enables the client to authenticate the identity of the cluster it is joining, before sending credentials.
+K3s tokens can be specified in either secure or short format.
+The secure format is preferred, as it enables the client to authenticate the identity of the cluster it is joining, before sending credentials.

-### Long
+### Secure

-The long token format contains the following parts:
+The secure token format (occasionally referred to as a "full" token) contains the following parts:

 `<prefix><cluster CA hash>::<credentials>`